Church GroupsHome / Church Life / Church Groups

 We have an active band of ringers who ring for Sunday services, weddings and other special occasions.

 Did you know: bells are the largest and loudest instrument in the world; and ringing is a good way of getting gentle physical exercise, see Bell Ringing for Fitness.

 In order to ensure that we continue to have enough ringers for services and regular practice, we welcome new ringers, including ‘lapsed’ ringers who haven’t rung for a while.
 Bell ringing is open to everyone with any level of fitness.
 Young ringers are welcome too, the only criteria being that they are capable of reaching the bell rope and handling the bell – typically 10 to 12 years old and upwards.
 And, of course, all tuition is free.

 If you’re interested in seeing the bells rung, and even having a go yourself, why not come along to our practice night and see for yourself what is involved in this ancient, quintessentially English pastime.

 Practice nights are every Monday evening from 7:30pm until 9:00pm and we’re always pleased to greet new, visiting and returning ringers.

 To find out more (or indeed everything) about church bell ringing go to Discover Bell Ringing.

 To find out more about ringing at St Mary’s, get in touch with Susan Manley, the Tower Contact.

-St Mary's has an enthusiastic robed choir who lead the congregation in worship, accompanied by the organ, often played by renowned local organist Neil Page.
-In addition to Sunday services, the choir occasionally sing at weddings for which they receive a small fee.
+St Mary's has an enthusiastic robed choir who lead the congregation in worship, accompanied by the organ, which is often played by renowned local organist Neil Page.
+In addition to Sunday services, the choir sing at weddings for which they receive a small fee.